Qiskit/Qiskit.jl/README.md

 - Construction and manipulation of a `Target`
 - Transpilation, given a circuit and target

-Currently the only supported platform is Linux x86_64.
-Support for macOS will be added after https://github.com/JuliaPackaging/Yggdrasil/pull/12526 is merged.
+Currently only Linux and macOS are supported, on both x86_64 and aarch64 instruction set architectures.

 ## Installation instructions